 when we made known to you

-“Coming” is a technical term for the visit or arrival of a king or some important official.
+“Coming” is a technical term for a king’s visit or arrival or some important official.
 When “power” is associated with the coming of Christ, it connotes the idea of a powerful coming.
 Jesus will come by virtue of His own power.

 Peter views the coming of Christ as important.
 Many evangelicals today sadly diminish the doctrine of the coming of Christ.